ISAITB/docs-itb-ta/source/manageConformanceStatements/index.rst

   **Missing create option:** The create conformance statement option may be missing if your community administrator has disabled the management of conformance statements by organisation users.

-To create a new conformance statement for your selected system click the **Create statements** button from the panels controls.
+To create a new conformance statement for your selected system click the **Create statements** button from the panel's controls.

 .. figure:: ../screenshots/conformance_statement_create_button.png
   :align: center